TheInspiredConjurer/Online-Questionnaire-System/Project setup.md

 ## run the application
 ### backend
-First you'll need to apply the most recent migrations and then one can start the server
+First you'll need to apply the most recent migrations, and then you can start the server

 ```shell
 # make sure to use the correct environment